Ulf3000/Huion-Switch-Screen/README.md

 I used cheat engine https://www.cheatengine.org/ to find the memorypointers and offsets to set the value.

 Since this is a AutoHotKey script you can easily change it for yourself and use a different hotkey or make one hotkey for each monitor or whatever you like :)

+##### Installation:

+- download both huionhack.ahk and classmemory.ahk and put them in the same folder, then run huionhack.ahk
+- If you want to autostart eleveated apps at windows startup i highly recommend to use the tool "skip UAC Prompt" https://www.sordum.org/16219/skip-uac-prompt-v1-2/

+##### Update History:

 EDIT (08.01.2022):